Our Favourite Anchorages of

 #1 - Horseshoe Bay

 Arguably the best trade wind anchorage along this part of the coast, Horseshoe Bay has everything you need.
-I've lived aboard here for three months straight.
-There's so much to do and see and simply enjoy.
-There is a vibrant live aboard community here, both resident and transient.
+I’ve lived aboard here for three months straight.
+There’s so much to do and see and simply enjoy.
+There is a vibrant live-aboard community here, both resident and transient.
 The island is covered in walking tracks that meander through amazingly beautiful terrain and vegetation.

+Anchoring outside the 6-knot zone is allowed and normal speed rules apply.
 So if the commercial operators come out to you and tell you to shift anchor, ignore them.
-They don't own the bay and there are no anchoring restrictions, despite what they might tell you.
+They don’t own the bay and there are no anchoring restrictions, despite what they might tell you.
 If you see any boat or jet ski exceeding 6 knots in the zone, video them and report their infraction to MSQ or the water police.

 Heading North?